grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

     ## #   std_err <dbl>

 ### Visualize the results
-We can visually see how average performace of the model in terms of AUC changed for different values of model parameters converged.
+We can visually see how average performance of the model in terms of AUC changed for different values of model parameters during convergence.

 ``` r
 xgb_res %>%